 1. Shoulder Bags

 The plush, sumptuous exterior of this Louis Vuitton Embossed Monogram Coussin shoulder bag makes it totally irresistible.
-The bag is crafted from pale peach lambskin leather that has been embossed with the famous Louis Vuitton monogram.
+The bag is crafted from dusty blue lambskin leather that has been embossed with the famous Louis Vuitton monogram.

-This shoulder bag is super versatile with the gold chain shoulder strap and adjustable canvas crossbody, both of which are detachable so you can adapt the bag to suit you.
+This shoulder bag is super versatile with the sparkling silver chain shoulder strap and adjustable canvas crossbody, both of which are detachable so you can adapt the bag to suit you.

 The Saddle Bag is an instantly recognizable Dior bag that has earned its name as a cult classic.
 The saddle bag-inspired silhouette is so striking, especially with the gold D charm on the front of the bag, and the CD logo that joins the shoulder strap to the body of the bag.

-This bag is now available in a wide range of materials and colors so you can pick the option that best suits you – we love the neutral tone of this blush-grained calfskin leather.
+This bag is now available in a wide range of materials and colors so you can pick the option that best suits you – we love the neutral tone of this dark beige grained calfskin leather.

 2. tote bags